 Most of the VPN providers offer access to their services by installing VPN apps on your iOS devices.

-In this case, the simplest way to completely remove your VPN from the iPhone or iPad is to uninstall the application:
+In this case, the simplest way to completely remove your VPN from the iPad or iPhone is to uninstall the application:

 - Find the VPN app.